Home Construction Loan Calculator 2024

 Construction-to-Permanent Loan

-This is a good option for people who are certain that they will need to get a mortgage once the construction is complete.
-This type of loan allows the borrowers to avoid paying for closing costs twice, which may save up to 6% of the construction cost.
+Most people may choose this option.
+This is a good option for people who are certain they will need a mortgage once the construction is complete.
+This type of loan allows the borrowers to avoid paying for closing costs twice, which may save up to 6% of the total cost.

 Owner-Builder Loan